meganhessel/eds220-hwk4/README.md

 # eds220-hwk4
 ## False Color Imagery of Eaton and Palisades Fires
+*Author: Megan Hessel*

 ### About
+The purpose of this notebook is to use false color imagery to study the impacts of the 2025 Palisades and Eaton wildfires in Los Angeles.
+In order to accomplish this, we check and manipulate coordinate reference systems.

 ### Repository Structure
+Located in my root repository is the main jupyter notebook, README, and the gitignore.

+├── .DS_Store
+├── .gitignore
+├── README.md
+├── fire_picture.webp
+├── hwk4-task2-false-color-HESSEL.ipynb

 ### Data
+The data is accessible through online plateforms.
+-  Landsat data: 2025-02-23 Los Angeles landsat8 data; accessible at https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2.
+-  Palisades and Eaton Dissolved Fire Perimeters: accessible at https://egis-lacounty.hub.arcgis.com/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about.

 ### References